Skip to content

 The survey questions

 The OxWell Student Survey is designed to help us understand the relationship between social and behavioural risk factors, mental health outcomes and care-seeking in a school-aged population.
-There are around 300 questions in the survey.
-They address a variety of contextual and lifestyle factors, track in-school mental health interventions and assess attitudes to sensitive data and data linkage, while minimising the collection of personal data.
+There are around 80 questions in the core survey in 2025.
+They address a variety of contextual and lifestyle factors.
+There are two age-appropriate versions of the survey: one version is for Years 5 & 6 and one version is for Years 7 – 13 (including FECs).

 How the survey works in practice